ACRC Processing Laboratory

 Epilog Mini laser cutter

 Shop Sabre 3636 CNC

 Samueli School of Engineering Machine and Weld Shops

 The IDMI also oversees the Machine Shop and Weld Shops, which supports researchers, student clubs, and course requirements.
-Our highly skilled shop managers and instructors, Tucker Parris and Tyler Schuldt, are available to provide technical support to faculty and students working in the shops.
+Shop manager and instructor, Tyler Schuldt, is available to provide technical support to faculty and students working in the shops.
 Mills, lathes, and welding equipment are available for use.
 Machines are available on a walk-in basis (excluding in-session class instruction) or on a reserve request.
 The Machine Shop is generally stocked with tools in imperial units including various taps of generic sizes.

 Irvine Materials Research Institute (IMRI)

 IMRI operates university-wide shared user facilities that offer a wide range of materials characterization instrumentation and techniques including Transmission Electron Microscopes (TEM); Scanning Electron Microscopes-Focused Ion Beam systems (SEM-FIB); X-ray Diffractometers (XRD); surface analysis; 3D imaging and analysis; and thermal, elemental, mechanical, physical and rheological property measurements, together with comprehensive specimen preparation facilities.
 IMRI provides training and staff support.
 On-site users reserve instrument time on the IMRI website.
 IMRI staff includes seven Ph.D. level scientists who oversee all activities within the IMRI facility.